norrebronx/history-vm/README.md

 that you are developing, you will need to install all of its dependencies.
 You can do that by adding to this file.

-Setting up the entire development environment takes eight minutes or so if you've already downloaded the Ubuntu Vagrant box, but this will depend on your internet connection speed and computer's speed.

 ### TODO

 -   Install [RStudio Server][] and use port forwarding in Vagrant to be